 The care of wild animals from all over Greece, which include over 160 different species of birds, mammals and reptiles/amphibians each year, provides many opportunities for collecting primary data/samples that would otherwise be very difficult to collect.
 Many of these species are protected by Greek and European legislation and/or are endangered.

 ANIMA has been systematically collecting data on the causes of admissions of wild animals since 2011.
-This, combined with the large number of animals it admits, allows it to produce statistical data on this subject.
-You can find the data on wildlife care and species here.
-ANIMA’s statistical data of fifteen years are analyzed and presented in an article published in 2023 in the Journal for Nature Conservation.
+This, combined with the large number of animals it admits, allows it to produce statistical data on the subject.
+You can find the data on wildlife care and species here .
+ANIMA’s statistical data of fifteen years are analyzed and presented in an article published in 2023 in the Journal for Nature Conservation. - Research programs/activities

 ANIMA has invested heavily in the field of scientific research into the causes of wildlife morbidity and mortality.
 It carries out a wide range of laboratory analyses and the emerging results are extremely interesting.